timbroderick/crainshack/README.md

 # CrainsHack &ast; [https://github.com/timbroderick/crainshack](https://github.com/timbroderick/crainshack)

 This is the online home of the weekly half-hour flipped classroom for Crain's employees in Chicago.
-I'll be in the 18th-floor lunchroom every Tuesday at noon for a half-hour, unless noted here: **Yes, I'll be there on Tuesday, November 13th.**
+I'll be in the 18th-floor lunchroom every Tuesday at noon for a half-hour, unless noted here: **Yes, I'll be there on Tuesday, November 20th.** Some of us will be starting [this tutorial](https://first-graphics-app.readthedocs.io/).
+The python version of this is linked below.
+But I'll be available if anyone has questions on other topics.

 Below are links to either free or very cheap resources on the web.
 Generally these are all self-directed tutorials with no deadlines.